Low health literacy shown to affect an estimated 90 million Americans

-Further is already working with employers and their employees to tackle health literacy and winning, with simple to understand materials and the Wallet Doc consumer tools.
+Further is already working with employers and their employees to tackle health literacy and winning, with simple to understand materials and healthcare decision support tools.

 Further recognizes that before people can begin to consciously spend their health care dollars, they must first understand their health savings account.
 From day one, Further arms its account holders with relevant, straightforward and easy to understand learning materials about the capabilities of each account type.
 Presented in print, video and multimedia, Further makes sure the resources they need to understand their account are presented in the learning style that fits their lifestyle the most.